 Since Ultrasurf uses the Incognito Mode of Google Chrome as its vehicle, it is important to install a WebRTC blocker/disabler and allow it to run in Incognito Mode.

-Does Ultrasurf work for torrenting and Netflix?
+Does Ultrasurf work for Netflix?

 A VPN’s ability to handle P2P traffic and torrenting is a major deciding factor for many people when it comes to deciding on which online privacy tool to subscribe to.
 Unfortunately, the way that Ultrasurf is set up leaves it as a non-option on Windows.

 The encrypted tunnel only runs through a session-based browser, and there is no way to allow a BitTorrent client to utilize the connection.
 Theoretically, however, Android users could use it since the Android app secures the entire connection, but speed could be an issue.

 Torrenting is a no-go, as is Netflix (usually), but what about access to the World Wide Web in China?
 The news in this department is all good.
 In fact, access from China is the entire reason Ultrasurf was created back in 2002, and the service is still going strong behind the Great Firewall of China.

 Due to the fact that Ultrasurf utilizes a large, global network of proxy servers, it is able to operate under the Chinese government’s radar.
 Where VPN protocols are targeted by censors, Ultrasurf’s network is not.